 When someone you love is in a nursing home or assisted living facility, you trust the staff to provide a safe and healthy environment, but nursing home abuse is a growing problem.
 The National Center on Elder Abuse reports that 44% of nursing home residents report being abused and 95% report being neglected.
-Learning how to detect nursing home abuse and what to do about it is essential to protect your loved one.
+Compounding the problem is high staff turnover and declines in profitability.

-Understanding the Types of Abuse
+Understanding the Types of Elder Abuse

 Nursing home abuse is not always obvious, which is what makes it so hard to uncover and stop.
 Abuse can be physical, sexual, emotional, mental, and financial.
 Abuse can be outright, but also includes benign neglect that leads to illness or injuries.
 There are a variety of ways nursing home residents can be manipulated, harmed, bullied, or threatened.

-Physical signs of abuse can include bruises, scratches, bed sores, pressure sores, unclean bedding, marks from restraints, weight loss, sexually transmitted diseases, and lack of basic hygiene.
+Physical warning signs of abuse can include bruises, scratches, bed sores, pressure sores, unclean bedding, marks from restraints, weight loss, sexually transmitted diseases, and lack of basic hygiene.
 A senior who express fear, is withdrawn or isolated, talks about being hungry, or makes sudden changes to finances he or she controls (such as naming a nursing home employee in a will) or is missing money may be abused.
 Abuse can occur not only by a staff member but also resident to resident.

 Medical Problems and Abuse